vkgpt11/rprojects/MachineLearning/readme.md

-# contains machine learning algorithms samples
+# It contains all machine learning projects